zuned11/zuned11/README.md

-Hello, I'm Alex Hashemi and I'm a Data Analyst.
+Hi, I'm currently an Implementation Analyst working for a financial SaaS company.
+On the job I occaisonally use a mix of Python and SQL.

-Currently learning on my own how to develop for web.
-Learning HTML/CSS/JS with the current goal of being a full-stack dev.
+On my own time, I learn programming and web development for hobby projects.
+Interested in becoming a full-time dev.